Noam Federman: Biography

-In May 2002, after 2 men from the Bat Ayin settlement were discovered outside a girls' school in a Palestinian neighbourhood on the Mount of Olives with a bomb timed to explode in the morning when students would be arriving, police investigators took 6 people into custody, including Federman, whom the Shin Bet regarded as "the brain behind this organization".
+In May 2002, after two men from the Bat Ayin settlement were discovered outside a girls' school in a Palestinian neighborhood on the Mount of Olives with a bomb timed to explode in the morning when students would be arriving, police investigators took six people into custody, including Federman, whom the Shin Bet regarded as "the brain behind this organization".
 He was subsequently accused of having provided the explosives to be used to blow up the girls school, and put under house arrest for over half a year.
 All charges were later dropped, Federman was acquitted and he successfully sued the state for false arrest.
 He was in the news recently after his home and farm, which he had built without a building permit, near Kiryat Arba and Hebron was torn down in the middle of the night.

 In November 2005, the Israeli Ministry of Justice expressed its intention to review Federman's application to be licensed as an attorney, claiming that a person with a past as rich with disturbing the peace as his may not be eligible for a license.
 Federman, addressing the ministry's comment to the press, replied that it was in pattern with the courts' and prosecutor's offices past restrictive behavior towards him that they would now seek to bar him from acquiring the title he worked for as a law student.

 In 2008, Federman was indicted for assaulting a policeman, but was acquitted in 2010 after prosecutors failed to show up for the trial, due to a prosecutors' strike.

-In 2011, he was arrested by police on suspicion, after he was found to have a kid in his possession, that he intended to sacrifice the animal for Passover on the Temple Mount/Haram al-Sharif.
+In 2011, he was arrested by police on suspicion, after he was found to have a goat kid in his possession, that he intended to sacrifice for Passover on the Temple Mount/Haram al-Sharif.

 Federman is married to Elisheva, the daughter of David Ramati.
-They have 9 children.
-On the occasion of his son Oved's winning a prize for a film about Irgun militant Yehiel Dresner, whom the British Mandatory authorities executed in 1947, Federman said that he is rearing his children on the ideals of the rightist underground movements of the past.
+They have nine children.
+On the occasion of his son Oved's winning a prize for a film about Irgun militant Yehiel Dresner, who was executed by the British Mandate in 1947, Federman said that he is rearing his children on the ideals of the rightist underground movements of the past.

+On May 3, 2024, the UK sanctioned Federman as “a radical settler activist and former leader and spokesperson of the now-defunct Kach party, that espoused overtly racist and violent policies" and said Federman trained settlers to commit acts of violence against Palestinians while avoiding repercussions."
+At the same time, three individuals (Neria Ben Pazi, Elisha Yered, and Eden Levi) and two groups (Hilltop Youth and Lehava) were likewise sanctioned.
+Federman's son Ely had already been sanctioned by the UK.